percona/percona-server-mongodb-operator/source/RN/Kubernetes-Operator-for-PSMONGODB-RN1.6.0.rst

   following release, we will add support for multiple shards.
 * :jirabug:`K8SPSMDB-282`: Official support for :ref:`Percona Monitoring and Management (PMM) v.2<operator.monitoring>`

+  .. note:: Systems with PMM v.1 monitoring done via the `unafficial instruction<https://www.percona.com/blog/2020/07/23/using-percona-kubernetes-operators-with-percona-monitoring-and-management/>`_ should switch to PMM v.2 to upgrade the Operator.

 Improvements
 ================================================================================